 Usage notes

-The sample code in this topic uses the region ID
+The sample code uses the region ID

-of the China (Hangzhou) region.
-By default, the public endpoint is used to access resources in a bucket.
-If you want to access resources in the bucket by using other Alibaba Cloud services in the same region in which the bucket is located, use the internal endpoint.
-For more information about OSS regions and endpoints, see Regions and endpoints.In this topic, access credentials are obtained from environment variables.
-For more information about how to configure the access credentials, see Configure access credentials.
+cn-hangzhouof the China (Hangzhou) region and the public endpoint by default.
+To access resources by using other Alibaba Cloud services in the same region as the bucket, use the internal endpoint.
+For more information about OSS regions and endpoints, see Regions and Endpoints. -

 To copy an object, you must have the read permissions on the source object and the read and write permissions on the destination bucket.